Last Updated on November 27, 2023 by Ch David

 If in doubt, we recommend double-checking the steps we’ve explained above this line.

-Fast answer: The ® symbol on the fake Nike Dunk’s tongue tends to be too thick.
+Fast answer: The ® symbol is too thick.

 Rare flaw: Some fake Dunks may have additional paint stains on the midsole, such as the extra blue stain shown in the image.
 Authentic sneakers are usually free from such paint mistakes.

-Fast answer: Fake Nike Dunks tend to have their toe box too bulky.
+Fast answer: Fake toe boxes are often too heavy and bulky.

 The authentic Nike Dunk Low sneakers are a pair that have their toe box looking inflated, specifically thicker and bulkier than usual.
 Especially on the SB Dunks!